Gwangju Uprising: Background

 On 17 May 1980, Chun forced the Cabinet to extend martial law to the whole country and in the process closed universities, banned political activities, and further curtailed the press.
 To enforce martial law, troops were dispatched to the country's main cities, including Gwangju, the provincial capital of South Jeolla Province.
 The same day, the DSC raided a national conference of student union leaders who had gathered to discuss their plans following the 15 May demonstration.
 Twenty-six politicians, including opposition leader and future president Kim Dae-jung were also arrested on charges of instigating protests.
 Chun sought to minimize the scale of protests by cutting off all communication to and from Gwangju and used disinformation to depict the protests as the result of communist instigators.

 Gwangju was at the center of anti-government and pro-democracy demonstrations, as Kim Dae-jung was born in South Jeolla Province and over the years, built his political base there.
-Jeolla had historically been the target of exploitation because of its abundant natural resources and the region was associated with political dissent and liberal activism.
-Historically, the region was the site of the anti colonial Donghak Peasant Revolution (1894–1895), the Gwangju Student Independence Movement (1929), and the Yeosu–Suncheon rebellion (1948).
+Jeolla had historically been the target of exploitation because of its abundant natural resources (its vast, fertile plains made it the agricultural breadbasket of the Korean Peninsula) and the region was associated with political dissent and liberal activism.
+Historically, the region was the site of the anti-colonial Donghak Peasant Revolution (1894–1895), the Gwangju Student Independence Movement (1929), and the Yeosu–Suncheon rebellion (1948).
 Under the military dictatorship of Park Chung Hee from 1961 to 1979, the government favored the development of Park's native Gyeongsang Province, while Jeolla Province was neglected.
 Among the protests against Chun's imposition of martial law, the protests in Gwangju were the most intense.